39 Thoughtful Employee Recognition & Appreciation Ideas for 2019

 So what’s the perfect formula for an employee recognition idea?
 Make it personal, relevant, timely…and most of all, give it some heart.
 Since you’ve read through all of these ideas, we know you can come up with the perfect idea that fits your company culture.

+We hope you found some ideas for employee appreciation!
 How does your company recognize the team’s hard work and good character?
 Let us know in the comments below.